➡️ About the Search Engine

 You can sort by relevance or by recent or least recent

-The results are displayed by dataset: treaties are in blue, international cases in green, rules of arbitration in yellow and wiki notes are in purple.
+The results are displayed by dataset: treaties are in blue, international cases in green, rules of arbitration in yellow, and publications are in purple.

 Our search engine identifies relevant portions of documents beyond your keywords.
 An information bubble, marked with the letter “i”, in the right corner of the search results will indicate that the document displayed in the search results may be relevant to your search, even though the document contains no keywords of the search entry.